Perspective: non-Hermitian physics in magnetic systems: Theory of Non-Hermitian Hamiltonians

 $\PT$-symmetry is not the only relevant symmetry in the theory of non-Hermitian Hamiltonians.
 Systems obeying anti-$\PT$-symmetry, where $\mathcal{P}\mathcal{T}H = - H\mathcal{P}\mathcal{T}$, also have interesting properties.
 Anti-$\PT$-symmetric Hamiltonians can be engineered in systems with loss and/or dissipative coupling.
 In contrast to the $\PT$-symmetric case, the spectrum is always complex and becomes completely imaginary when crossing an exceptional point in parameter space.
 Anti-$\PT$ symmetric systems can exhibit unconventional properties such as level-attraction~\cite{Zhao2020}, and may be useful for some sensing applications~\cite{Nair2021}.

 Additionally, pseudo-Hermiticity is another important symmetry, defined by $\eta H^\dagger \eta^{-1} = H$ where $\eta$ is a unitary Hermitian operator with $\eta^2 = 1$.
 In a series of papers, A. Mostafazadeh rigorously showed that pseudo-Hermiticity, not $\PT$-symmetry, is the necessary symmetry condition to guarantee a real spectrum~\cite{Mostafazadeh2002, Mostafazadeh2002a, Mostafazadeh2002b}.
 Since these early works, others have shown that pseudo-Hermiticity and conjugated pseduo-Hermiticity (i.e. $\eta H^\dagger \eta^{-1} = H^*$) are crucial symmetries for understanding topological properties of non-Hermitian models~\cite{Kawabata2019, Bergholtz2021}.
-For example, Ref.~[\onlinecite{Lieu2018}] showed that breaking conjugated pseduo-Hermiticity leads to a topological phase transition in a 1D non-Hermitian lattice model while $\PT$-symmetry breaking does not dictate a topological transition.
+For example, Ref.~[\onlinecite{Lieu2018}] showed that breaking conjugated pseudo-Hermiticity leads to a topological phase transition in a 1D non-Hermitian lattice model while $\PT$-symmetry breaking does not dictate a topological transition.
+Furthermore, pseudo-Hermitian Hamiltonians naturally emerge in the theory of anti-ferromagnetic magnonics, for example as discussed in Refs.~[\onlinecite{Proskurin2017}, \onlinecite{Daniels2018}].

 In addition to the expanded symmetry properties of non-Hermitian Hamiltonians, they also exhibit unique features in their energy spectra at degeneracy points.
 NH systems have two different types of degeneracies, (i) so-called `diabolic' points which have degenerate eigenvalues but orthogonal eigenvectors - these are the same as in Hermitian systems - and (ii) `exceptional points' where both the eigenvalues and eigenvectors of $\mathcal{H}$ become degenerate.
-Near the EP, eigenvectors coalesce into a single point on the Reimann surface~\cite{Heiss2012}.
+Near the exceptional point (EP), eigenvectors coalesce into a single point on the Reimann surface~\cite{Heiss2012}.
 This mathematical peculiarity of non-Hermitian systems also has physical consequences, namely the extreme sensitivity of the energy spectrum to perturbations, where for a small deviation $\epsilon \ll 1$ around an exceptional point, the energy levels have a splitting $\propto \sqrt{\epsilon}$, in contrast to the linear splitting $\propto \epsilon$ seen at a diabolic point.
 Numerous efforts are underway to harness this property of non-Hermitian EPs for enhanced sensing~\cite{Chen2017}.
-Exceptional points in magnetic systems have been intensely investigated both theoretically~\cite{EPmagnon, Galda2016, Galda2019, Grigoryan2022} and experimentally~\cite{EP, Zhang2019b, Zhao2020, Zhang2021}.
+Exceptional points in magnetic systems have been intensely investigated both theoretically~\cite{EPmagnon, Galda2016, Xu2017, Galda2019, Grigoryan2022} and experimentally~\cite{EP, Zhang2019b, Zhao2020, Zhang2021}.

 To illustrate the emergence of an EP, we can consider a simpler version of Hamiltonian~\eqref{Eqn:H-nH-1} with equal energies $\omega_a = \omega_b = \omega$ and non-dissipative coupling i.e. $\mathrm{Im}(g) = 0$.
 In that case, we have